This isn’t my first Rodeo ,But I can still be stubborn, some things I just can’t hike without such as my trusty chair.

 1 for my daily food /snacks

-I have to say i have never taken one of these on either of my last two thru hikes , But I have been following Astrid’s 2019 hike of the CDT and she has great things to say about it so i may just buy one yousonder.wordpress.com CDT 2019 Thru-hike
+I have to say i have never taken one of these on either of my last two thru hikes , But I have been following Astrid’s 2019 hike of the CDT.
+Astrid had great things to say about it so have brought one yousonder.wordpress.com CDT 2019 Thru-hike

 Water : Platypus 3L

 This is my bladder of choice – It’ weighs 91gms .
-I used the same model on PCT and AT and could use again but I want New !
+I have used the same model on PCT and AT Its coming again.

 Poles: LEKI Khumbu SPEED LOCK + baskets